Kasra1377/IMDB-sentiment-analysis/README.md

 ### ❌Bugs & Issues
 ---
-If you ever encountered any bugs or any technical issues in this projects you can report it by `issues` section of this repository or you can contact me by my email address.
+If you ever encounter any bugs or technical issues in this project, you can report them to the `issues` section of this repository, or you can contact me by my email address.

 ### 👥Contributers
 ---